 Here are a few ideas.

-- Use a pretty basket on your nightstand to hold lotions and lip balm.
+- A pretty basket on your nightstand to hold lotions, creams, and lip balm.

 - Put a lovely soft rug on the side of your bed.

 - Invest in a cooling pillow for a better night’s sleep.